bytescale/bytescale-upload-widget/README.md

 If you would like to contribute to Uploader:

-1. Add a [GitHub Star](https://github.com/upload-js/uploader/stargazers) to the project (only if you're feeling generous!).
+1. Add a [GitHub Star](https://github.com/upload-js/uploader/stargazers) to the project (if you're feeling generous!).
 2. Determine whether you're raising a bug, feature request or question.
 3. Raise your issue or PR. 🚀